clairton/unoapi-cloud/README.md

-IGNORE_BROADCAST_STATUSES=false to send stories in socket to webhook, default true IGNORE_STATUS_MESSAGE=false to send stories in socket to webhook, default true IGNORE_BROADCAST_MESSAGES=false to send broadcast messages in socket to webhook, default false IGNORE_HISTORY_MESSAGES=true to import messages when connect, default is true IGNORE_OWN_MESSAGES=false to send own messages in socket to webhook, default true IGNORE_YOURSELF_MESSAGES=true to ignore messages for yourself, default is true, possible loop if was false COMPOSING_MESSAGE=true enable composing before send message as text length, default false
+IGNORE_BROADCAST_STATUSES=false to send stories in socket to webhook, default true IGNORE_STATUS_MESSAGE=false to send stories in socket to webhook, default true IGNORE_BROADCAST_MESSAGES=false to send broadcast messages in socket to webhook, default false IGNORE_HISTORY_MESSAGES=false to import messages when connect, default is true IGNORE_OWN_MESSAGES=false to send own messages in socket to webhook, default true IGNORE_YOURSELF_MESSAGES=true to ignore messages for yourself, default is true, possible loop if was false COMPOSING_MESSAGE=true enable composing before send message as text length, default false